smarkio/smarkio-supplier-api-client/README.md

 Before you start
 ----------------

 You need to obtain one API token to use the API.
-This token is bound to each user of the Smark.io system details.
+This token is bound to each user of the Smarkio system details.

 # Usage